 Unfortunately, there are also shortages of other working specialties.
 Even in peacetime, finding a qualified turner, milling machine, welder, or roofer was not an easy task.
 And now many of them are in the trenches.

-A bunch of smoothie-dilettantes began to generate life-saving schemes for launching military production: we recruit people from the street, train them in a month to use a screwdriver - voila!
+A bunch of smoothie amateurs began to generate life-saving schemes for launching military production: we recruit people from the street, train them in a month to use a screwdriver - voila!

 They don’t understand that large-scale mass production of something requires many specialists: those who organize everything, who will deliver equipment, make molds, develop technological maps...
 We need standardizers, technologists, production foremen, labor protection engineers, quality inspectors and product acceptance, logistics...

-And also: without intelligent heads of workshops, supply departments, transport, and a plant director who knows all this perfectly, there will be no business.
+And also: without intelligent heads of workshops, supply departments, transport, and the director of the plant, who knows all this perfectly, there will be no business.
 There will be a crazy number of injuries, there will be production stoppages due to the lack of some cheap washer.
 The cutters will break every minute, because the grade of steel is wrong, because the machine operator is poorly qualified, because the suspension suddenly disappeared, or because they didn’t bring in a basic rag to wipe your hands when processing the part.

 This cannot be taught in a month or two.
 And there is no one to teach, because those who know are looking for drinks under ATB.
 There is only one way out: to involve in the organization and production those who know how and who can teach newcomers in the production process.